Dyson V10 VS V8: This Battle Is Way Closer Than I Thought It'd Be

-The V10 has three suction strengths and you can easily switch between them.
+There are three suction strengths on the V10 and you can easily switch between them.
 The low setting at 16 Airwatts isn’t good enough for carpets.
 You’ll need the regular setting (34 Airwatts), which technically goes deeper than the V8’s regular mode, but it’s not enough to be noticeable.
 Why is this bad news?
-You’ll have 7 minutes less of runtime.
+You get 7 minutes less of runtime.

 If you need stronger suction, for high traffic areas, the V10’s high mode is 151 Airwatts and is stronger than the V8’s high suction mode.
 You only get 7 minutes of battery life, but in exchange, you get power that rivals many corded vacuums.

 With the V8, you’ll use the Direct Drive cleaning head for carpets and regular suction at 22 Airwatts, which is respectable.
 This gives you 34 minutes of battery life (which is better than the V10 at regular suction).
 Unlike the V10 that comes with low, regular, and high settings, you don’t get a low suction setting on the V8.
 The high setting is 115 Airwatts, which doesn’t go as deep as the V10.

 The V8 should be fine for most carpets (especially more shallow carpets) and typical vacuuming.
 I suggest the V10 if you want to go extra deep in high traffic areas.

 They are neck and neck when it comes to hard floors.
 Suction power hardly matters with wood and other hard materials, so it’s a toss-up between the V8 and V10.